ldecaro/xmlsigner/README.md

  **IMPORTANT:** The recommended approach to delete keys from CloudHSM is to use the [CloudHSM client](https://docs.aws.amazon.com/cloudhsm/latest/userguide/install-and-configure-client-linux.html) software installed in a linux or windows virtual machine created in the same network as your CloudHSM.
 Certificate may be obtained from the Parameter Store and password from the Secrets Manager.
 This method is not implemented in the microservice because, at this moment, the CloudHSM keystore does not implement the deletion of keys.
 According to [this](https://docs.aws.amazon.com/cloudhsm/latest/userguide/alternative-keystore.html) documentation, deleting keys is not supported by CloudHSM Keystore.
 Use the CloudHSM's **key_mgmt_util** tool.

- After the script finishes executing there is a tab named output.
+ After the script finishes executing, still inside the CloudFormation service, you should find in the details of the stack, a tab named **output**.
 That tab contains all the URLs of your microservice.
-You can create keys, list keys, delete keys, sign and validate a document.
+You can create and list keys, sign and validate a document.

  ![proposed solution](images/cf-outputs.png)